guventuncay/Customer-Management-Spring-Hibernate-Web-App/README.md

 # Customer-Management-Spring-Hibernate-Web-App
 Customer management web applicaton.
 Spring, Jpa-Hibernate, Mysql, ...

-Do not forget to set your database properties in spring-mvc-crud-demo-servlet.xml .
+Do not forget to set your database properties in /WebContent/WEB-INF/spring-mvc-crud-demo-servlet.xml .
 You can use create-db.sql script to create database requirements.
 Or you can configure hibernate for creating database automatically.

 Spring version: 5.2.9
 Hibernate version: 5.4.25